PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 ---

 # Cart Rule > Edit
 When you enter the Cart rule editing UI, there are 3 separate tabs - Information, Conditions and Actions.
 Each of them are combined together with the general cart rules functionality.

+There are default values already stated in Information tab:
+- Partial use toggle button is switched on by default
+- Priority input field is stated with digital value 1 by default
+- Status toggle button is switched on by default

+The following information is stated by default in Conditions tab:
+- Valid data picker widget is stated for the 1 month value by default
+- Minimum amount is stated by digital value 0
+- Default currency is stated by the default Prestashop currency
+- Tax excluded dropdown is stated by default
+- Shipping excluded dropdown is stated by default
+- Total available input field is stated by digital value 1 by default
+- Total available for each user is stated by digital value 1 by default

-The explanations of the input fields, dropdowns, switch toggle buttons and text fields:<br>
+The explanations of the input fields, dropdowns, switch toggle buttons and text fields are stated below:<br>

 ## Information tab